jdvor/appmetrics-applicationinsights/README.md

 #### 2. Reporters need help to actually publish (in some application contexts)
 Reporter alone does not actively publishes the metric data.
 Something must periodically call its `FlushAsync` method.<br/> In ASP.NET Core application this is done by [MetricsReporterBackgroundService](https://github.com/AppMetrics/AppMetrics/blob/7f490edb72ac5203ea4b2fa057a187649ae70381/src/Extensions/src/App.Metrics.Extensions.Hosting/MetricsReporterBackgroundService.cs), which is a part of AppMetrics repository and nuget packages.<br/>
-See [Bootsrapping Startup.cs](https://www.app-metrics.io/web-monitoring/aspnet-core/reporting/) how it is registered.<br/>
+See [Bootstrapping Startup.cs](https://www.app-metrics.io/web-monitoring/aspnet-core/reporting/) how it is registered.<br/>
 Everywhere else it is up to you to implement this periodic "nudging" of the AppMetrics' reporters.

 [Simple example](https://github.com/jdvor/appmetrics-applicationinsights/blob/master/sample/SandboxConsoleApp/Program.cs#L40) in this repository.